Help Center

 • Owners can require approval before someone joins

-• Public groups can support QR and poster-based invites
+• Public groups can use QR codes and printable invite posters

 What owners and co-owners can control